marcusoftnet/koaVote/README.md

 # Backlog

 ## Todo
-* Create a page for creating export
-* Create a link to the export page from the question-page
-* Move the export functionality under the question, route-wise
+* Move the export to Excel to the result page
-* Filter the export on querystring parameters (?from=20120101&to=20120131&averagePer=day/week/month for example)
+* Create some nice graphs using the Google Charts
+* Add filters for the result page so that it can be filtrered on ** Date span
+** Tags
 * Make pretty GUI-wise :P
 * Add login for create new question stuff
-* Push to Heroku

 ## Done
 * Export xls as a file